hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/checkpoint-sync.md

 The above instructions tell you how to **request** checkpoint state from another node.
 If you want to **serve** these requests, run a fully synced node with the following flags:

- - `--enable-debug-rpc-endpoints`: The [Beacon Node API for retrieving a BeaconState](https://ethereum.github.io/beacon-APIs/#/Debug/getStateV2) is a debug endpoint - this flag tells Agora-cl to enable the endpoint so checkpoint sync requests can be served through your Agora node's RPC gateway provider endpoint.
+ - `--enable-debug-rpc-endpoints`: The [Agora Node API for retrieving a BeaconState](https://ethereum.github.io/beacon-APIs/#/Debug/getStateV2) is a debug endpoint - this flag tells Agora-cl to enable the endpoint so checkpoint sync requests can be served through your Agora node's RPC gateway provider endpoint.

 Note that **this is entirely optional**.
 The Agora node *requesting* the checkpoint state from this node doesn't need these flags.